 From time to time, the Company is involved in various litigation, claims, investigations, and other proceedings that arise in the ordinary course of its business.
 These matters primarily relate to employee-related matters that include individual and collective claims, professional liability, tax, and payroll practices.
 The Company establishes reserves when available information indicates that a loss is probable and an amount or range of loss can be reasonably estimated.
-For these matters, the Company has established a liability of \$0.8 million as of June 30, 2021.
+For these matters, the Company has established a liability of \$0.8 million as of March 31, 2021.
 These assessments are performed at least quarterly and are based on the information available to management at the time and involve significant management judgment to determine the probability and estimated amount of potential losses, if any.
 Based on the available information considered in its reviews, the Company adjusts its loss contingency accruals and its disclosures as may be required.
 Actual outcomes or losses may differ materially from those estimated by the Company's current assessments, including available insurance recoveries, which would impact the Company's profitability.
 Adverse developments in existing litigation claims or legal proceedings involving the Company or new claims could require management to establish or increase litigation reserves or enter into unfavorable settlements or satisfy judgments for monetary damages for amounts in excess of current reserves, which could adversely affect the Company's financial results.
-The Company believes the outcome of any outstanding loss contingencies as of June 30, 2021 will not have a material adverse effect on its business, financial condition, results of operations, or cash flows.
+In October 2019, the Company received a grand jury subpoena directed to Advantage On Call, the assets of which were purchased by Cross Country Healthcare, Inc. in 2017.
+The subpoena related to an investigation of healthcare staffing services.
+On March 30, 2021, a former employee of VDA OC, and VDA OC were indicted on conspiracy charges in violation of antitrust laws.
+The conduct charged in the indictment involves events that occurred prior to the Cross Country Healthcare, Inc. acquisition of certain assets from VDA OC (formerly known as Advantage On Call) and that do not involve Cross Country Healthcare or any of its executives, subsidiaries, or divisions.
+The Company believes the outcome of any outstanding loss contingencies as of March 31, 2021 will not have a material adverse effect on its business, financial condition, results of operations, or cash flows.